If your steering wheel shakes when braking, then it’s an indication that there is a problem with your tire or brake system.

 You can check out our article on sticky brake calipers to learn more about the problem.

-Once you notice that a sticky brake caliper is why your steering wheel shakes when braking, kindly seek the attention of a mechanic.
+Once you notice that your steering wheel shakes when braking due to a sticky brake caliper, kindly seek the attention of a mechanic.

 FAQs